 If you want to remove the protection of your Android this option you must activate.
 In some mobiles the bootloader is already unlocked, in the rest through here we can do it and then the anti-theft protection will be removed, which allows us, among other things, to root the mobile.

 An option to activate the RGB mode is added to the AMOLED screens.
 This is a very common way of calibrating the screen that provides different tones; In general less saturated, but also somewhat more muted.

 This option sends us to a section where the memory of the device is displayed, which occupy the applications and the active processes in each moment.
 You can also see the applications that are in cache and how much they occupy.
 An essential section to control all the resources consumed.

 Webview is that process that allows applications to have an internal browser to connect to the internet.
-Before it was an application of its own but from Android 7.0 Nougat is the Chrome app itself which acts as web view.
+Before it was an application of its own but from Android 7.0 Nougat is the Chrome app itself that acts as web view.
 From this setting, we can decide which the default application for it is.

 Enable Multi-process Webview

 Android claims that this option is enabled by default in the future.
-From Android Nougat, allows Webview to be a multi process and manage the memory more efficiently.
+From Android Nougat, allows Webview to be a multi-process and manage the memory more efficiently.

 Automatic System Updates

-If we activate this option the system itself will look for new updates and we will directly skip the notice to update.
+If we activate this option, the system itself will look for new updates and, we will directly skip the notice to update.
 If we do not have it activated we must press each time to check for new versions.